 The Democracy Wall is a wall in Xidan Street, Beijing on which big character posters were pasted during autumn 1978.

-The Dixie Mission was a three-year diplomatic mission by us government and military personnel in china, commencing in July 1944.
+The Dixie Mission was a three-year diplomatic mission by the US government and American military personnel in China, commencing in July 1944.
 Dixie mission personnel visited communist-held Yan’an, establishing contact with CCP officials and gathering information.

 Double Ten Day

 ‘Double Ten Day’ is a holiday commemorating the Wuchang Uprising on October 10th 1911, an event that sparked the Xinhai Revolution.